-- The proper synthesis of nutrients helps in keeping the follicles nourished.
-This helps add shine and volume to your hair.
+- It helps in the proper synthesis of DNA nucleotides and amino acids (4).
+These help in nourishing the follicles and add shine and volume to your hair.

-- Deficiency of folic acid is the prime cause of premature graying.
-Hair discoloration happens as a result of a process called megaloblastic anemia, where the production of red blood corpuscles increases abnormally.
-Regular consumption of folic acid helps to normalize this over production of the red blood cells.
+- The deficiency of folic acid may cause premature graying (5).
+Hair discoloration happens as a result of a process called megaloblastic anemia, where the production of red blood cells increases abnormally.
+Regular consumption of folic acid helps to normalize this overproduction of the red blood cells.

-- As folic acid speeds up cell division, it helps boost hair growth.
+- As folic acid speeds up cell division, it can help boost hair growth.

 How To Use Folic Acid For Hair Growth

 While folate (and folic acid) is good for your hair, it alone cannot help stimulate hair growth.

 1. Folic Acid And Biotin For Hair Growth